How to Submit a Film

 3. Follow the on-screen instructions for entering your metadata for your film.
 "Lock and Submit" your film once you are complete.
 Once you "Lock and Submit" your film, you cannot make changes to the info for your film through your Dashboard.
 You must submit a change request to email@example.com to update any of your info.

 4. Please send us a link to an online screener or mail us a DVD screener.
 (One DVD per movie or per episode.
 Please do not put a paper label on DVD.)
-Send us your DVD to: 4111 E. Madison St, Suite 310, Seattle, WA 98112.
+Send us your DVD to: 4314 E. Madison St., Seattle, WA 98112.

-5. Wait for us to notify you if your film has been accepted.
+5. We will notify you if your film has been accepted.
 Look over our Movie Format and Asset Requirements section and view the sample of our Filmmaker Agreement to speed up the process if we accept your film.

 • You must retain the license for all music in your films.
 Furthermore, if you have non-original licensed music please be sure to include a music cue sheet.